rdancer/OpenSourceEBike.github.io/ebike_wireless_controller.md

 See that other than the TSDZ2 display connector wires, there is only need for more five wires.
 And I could use for sure thinner wires, but I used the ones I had at hand:<br>
 ![](TSDZ2_wireless_board_small-05.jpg)

-There is a red LED on the DC-DC board that is always on, to save that power, I simple removed the resistor R4 nard the LED:<br>
+There is a red LED on the DC-DC board that is always on, to save that power, I simple removed the resistor R4 near the LED:<br>
 ![](TSDZ2_wireless_board_small-06.jpg)

 Assembly.
 The holes are for the RGB LED and the button:<br>